Feeling Bored With Your Acoustic Guitar Playing? Here Are 5 Things To Ignite Your Creativity Fast - Part 2

 * The Percussive hits are indicated below the tab in the drum notation.
 This is often used when notating stuff for percussive guitar.

-In the progression above I am sounding the thumb hit (B.T.) with the side of my thumb on the lower area of the sound board of the guitar just below the bridge (see picture for reference).
+In the progression above I am sounding the thumb hit (B.T.) with the side of my thumb on the lower area of the soundboard of the guitar just below the bridge.
 Think of this as a kick drum sound.
 Be sure to flick your wrist as you hit the body of the guitar with your thumb.

 How To Start Creating With Percussive Guitar Techniques On Your Acoustic Guitar Right Now